matteo-dunnhofer/TREK-150-toolkit/README.md

 ## Citing
-When using the dataset, please reference:
+When using the dataset or toolkit, please reference:

 ```
 @InProceedings{TREK150,